 Become a Member

 The NAES membership year runs July 1 through June 30 each academic year.
 Dues must be received no later than September 30 in order to ensure:

 Information about current annual dues, which are self-calculating, may be found in the PDF membership form.
-Adobe Acrobat Reader 8 or higher is required to type and save information into these forms.
+You must be a 2014-2015 member when you register for Biennial Conference 2014 to receive the applicable member rate.

 This voting membership category is open to:

 - school and early childhood education programs owned, operated or sponsored by a parish, cathedral, religious community, diocese, province(s), seminary, or other organization of The Episcopal Church; or

 - independent schools under the jurisdiction or operating with the knowledge and consent of the bishop of the diocese in which they are located.

 This non-voting membership category is open to school establishment committees or schools not Episcopal Church-related but sympathetic to the aims and purposes NAES.
 Dues are the same for members and associate members.

 Non-discrimination Certification Requirement